moonrhythm/hime/README.md

 Hime doesn't have built-in router, you can use any http.Handler.

-`hime.Wrap` wraps hime.Handler into http.Handler, so you can use hime's handler anywhere in your router that support http.Handler.
+`hime.Wrap` (or `hime.H` for short-hand) wraps hime.Handler into http.Handler, so you can use hime's handler anywhere in your router that support http.Handler.

 ### Middleware